 The adobe ranch house, built in 1844, is the most significant sight at Rancho Los Cerritos.
 Special events, such as Creation Stations and story times, and are held throughout the year.
 Guided tours are available, plus a special tour just for families called Rancho Adventures.
 Admission to the rancho is free.
 Open Wednesday – Sunday; 1-5 p.m.

 See an exact replica of President Nixon’s Oval Office, explore the Pat Nixon Gardens, tour President Nixon’s original birthplace, and climb aboard Marine One.
 The Nixon Library features 70 major exhibits, 30 multi-media experiences, 11 original films and more than 300 artifacts.

 Walk onboard the actual Air Force One aircraft, view a full-size replica of President Reagan’s Oval Office and see a first-of-its-kind hologram of our nation’s 40th President.
-Special exhibits include: Pompeii: The Exhibition, Reagan and Thatcher – The Special Relationship Between the United Kingdom and United States and the Friendship that Changed the World, and American Presidents Life Portraits.
+Special exhibits: Egypt’s Lost Cities: October 5, 2019 – April 12, 2020

 Take an introductory tour of the Banning Residence, Stagecoach Barn and Improbable Gateway Exhibition at the regularly scheduled times.
 No reservations are necessary except for groups of ten or larger.
 Tours are free; suggested donation, $5 for adults and $1 for children.